 On 29 June 2023 the Antimonopoly Office of the Slovak Republic delivered a decision imposing two fines in a total of EUR 21 million on AGROFERT, a.s. for an alleged breach of the obligation to notify a concentration and for the exercise of rights and obligations arising from the concentration in connection with gaining a control of two Slovak bakeries, PRVÁ BRATISLAVSKÁ PEKÁRENSKÁ a.s. and P E Z A a.s.
 AGROFERT, a.s. filed an appeal against this decision.
-AGROFERT, a.s. recognized a provision for litigation, see Note 19.
+On 18 September 2024, the Council of the Antimonopoly Office of the Slovak Republic as a body of second instance confirmed to a full extent a decision imposing the fines.
+On 7 October 2024, regarding this case AGROFERT, a.s. filed an administrative action with the Bratislava court demanding to rescind, as unlawful, the concerned decisions of the Office.
+On the grounds that the Office's decision on imposing the fines became valid, AGROFERT, a.s. was forced to pay the fine.
+AGROFERT, a.s. reported a provision for litigation, see Note 19.

-As at the date of the preparation of the consolidated financial statements, the Group is not a party to any other significant pending litigation and claims that were relevant in six months period ending 31 December 2023.
+As at the date of the preparation of the consolidated financial statements, the Group is not a party to any other significant pending litigation and claims that were relevant in six months period ending 31 December 2024.

-33 Auditor's Fees
+34 Auditor's Fees

-(In CZK thousands) 2023 2022
+(In CZK thousands) 2024 2023

-Statutory audit of financial statements including the audit of consolidated financial statements (83,203) (67,236)
+Statutory audit of financial statements including the audit of consolidated financial statements (82,650) (83,203)

-Other assurance services (12,665) (11,878)
+Other assurance services (13,084) (12,665)

-Tax advisory (13,357) (5,794)
+Tax advisory (14,690) (13,357)

-Other non-audit services (1,593) (3,268)
+Other non-audit services (1,494) (1,593)

-Total (110,818) (88,176)
+Total (111,918) (110,818)

-34 Effects of the War in Ukraine
+35 Effects of the War in Ukraine

-The management of the Group has assessed the impact of the war in Ukraine on its business and is not aware of any other direct significant negative impacts on the Group's financial position and business results.
+The management of the Group has assessed the impact of the war in Ukraine on its business and is not aware of any direct significant negative impacts on the Group's financial position and business results.

-35 Subsequent Events
+36 Subsequent Events